woooowoooo/woooobot/README.md

 When results begins, first the leaderboard will be created.
 Then, the results CLI will activate.
 After results are finished with `end`, the bot will post the full leaderboard (generated at the beginning) in the results channel, as well as in the leaderboard channel if a `leaderboards` channel id is defined in `twowConfig.json`.

-It will then post a 49 message ["spoiler wall" of "morshu sentences"](#spoiler-wall) in the results channel to prevent people from unintentionally seeing the results.
+It will then post a 50 message "spoiler wall" in the results channel, consisting of 49 ["morshu sentences"](#morshu) and a link to the beginning of results.
+The purpose of this is to prevent people from unintentionally seeing the results, as Discord loads the latest 50 messages in a channel when you open it and more than 50 messages are unread.
-Finally, it will post a link to the beginning of results.
+Without a spoiler wall, unsuspecting latecomers would be dropped into the middle of results.

 #### CLI
 Examples: